Need help

 A bus service connects our 5-day boarders with the option to go home for the weekend, while 7-day boarding is also available.

-Our values-led approach is complemented by leading pastoral care programs that focus on the total wellbeing of our students.
+Our values-led approach is complemented by leading pastoral care programmes that focus on the total wellbeing of our students.
 Our students have access to an on-site School Nurse and School Psychologist.

 We take a holistic approach and recognise that a well-balanced child is most likely to reach their full potential and develop in many areas.